MrBlenny/react-flow-chart/README.md

 If you're interested in helping out, let me know.

-In particular, would be great to get a hand making redux and mobx integrations.
+In particular, would be great to get a hand with docs and redux / mobx integrations.

 ## Install